Neoleo3/Football-Data-Analysis-/README.md

 ## Methodologies -
 ### 🔹Excel to view and understand the data.
 ### 🔹MySQL for data storage and retreival.
-### 🔹Python for data preprocessing, data visualization statistical analysis and predictive modelling.
+### 🔹Python for data preprocessing, data visualization, statistical analysis and predictive modelling.
 ### 🔹Tableau for data visualization and dashbaords.
-### 🔹PowerPoint for conveying insights to stakeholders.
+### 🔹Microsoft Powerpoint for conveying insights to stakeholders.
 ### 🔹Agile methadologies for iterative development of project.
 ## Focus areas of football and key insights retrieved and recommendation -
 (Visit my website for more details)